Blackpool branch lines: Early development (1840s)

 Rail connectivity to Blackpool began in the 1840s with the Preston and Wyre Joint Railway.
 By 1846, a branch line extended from Poulton-le-Fylde to Blackpool, boosting its growth as a resort town.

 Later expansions (1863 onwards)

 Blackpool Central railway station opened in 1863, with a line connecting Lytham to Kirkham in 1874, enabling through-trains from Preston.

 Mid to late 20th century changes

 The line from Kirkham to Blackpool South was reduced to a single track in the early 1980s, limiting its capacity.
-The branch ran further north into Blackpool until 1964.
+The branch ran further north into Blackpool Central until 1964. the direct line from Kirkham to Blackpool Central closed in 1965.

 Recent developments (21st century)

 The Preston to Blackpool North route was electrified between 2009 and 2018, enhancing service connectivity, including direct services to London Euston.

 Proposed enhancements (2021)

 In 2021, a proposal was made to introduce a new passing loop on the South Fylde Line to double the current hourly service frequency and test affordable electrification methods.